Geek & Sundry Announce New Season Of ‘Magic: The Gathering’ Show ‘Spellslingers’

 According to an email Inquisitr received from Geek & Sundry, special guests from the new season of Spellslingers will include “Ari Stidham (Scorpion), Clare Grant (Robot Chicken), Ashley Clements (The Lizzie Bennet Diaries), Christina Ochoa (Animal Kingdom), Kyle Hill (Because Science), and Steve Agee (New Girl).”
 These aren’t the only big names who’ve appeared on the show.
 There has been an amazing lineup of previous guests on Spellslingers such as “Felicia Day (Supernatural), Alison Haislip (Attack of the Show!), Alan Tudyk (Rogue One: A Star Wars Story), and Grant Imahara (MythBusters).”

 Spellslingers has managed to accomplish what many previous attempts of Magic: The Gathering shows haven’t: Make Magic: The Gathering entertaining and accessible to watch even for those who aren’t entirely familiar with playing it.
-Many players have criticized Wizards of the Coast’s previous productions of Grand Prix and Pro Tour events over the years, which have paled in comparison to some other live streamed third party tournaments.
-Spellslingers takes a much more casual approach focusing on the normal tabletop play that’s most likely to occur between friends at home or at a card shop than the competitive die-hard players who’re playing with all the best cards at a professional tournament.
+Many players have criticized Wizards of the Coast’s previous productions of Grand Prix and Pro Tour events over the years, which have paled in comparison to some other live-streamed third-party tournaments.
+Spellslingers takes a much more casual approach focusing on the normal tabletop play that’s most likely to occur between friends at home or at a card shop than the competitive die-hard players who are playing with all the best cards at a professional tournament.

-In the trailer for the new series of Spellslingers Sean Plott says “I want you to die.”
+In the trailer for the new series of Spellslingers, Sean Plott says “I want you to die.”
 Who does Sean Plott want to die?
 A specific creature or his opponent?
-You can watch the new episodes of Spellslingers every Wednesday beginning May 30th, 2018 on the Geek & Sundry YouTube channel in order to find out.
+You can watch the new episodes of Spellslingers every Wednesday beginning May 30 on the Geek & Sundry YouTube channel in order to find out.